 Food in the US is generally permitted to contain the following seven synthetic colors.
 Red No. 3 Lake is the only lake not permitted & approved with these colorings.

-Therefore, it is highly recommended that food manufacturers and consumers be aware of food color regulations and safety standards.
+Therefore, it is highly recommended that food manufacturers and consumers know food color regulations and safety standards.
 In addition, they are advised to buy premium quality synthetic colors from leading manufacturers and exporters in India, like Hridhan Chem, which follows international safety standards and produces high-quality synthetic dyes.

 The following are the primary synthetic food colors: